INGV/caravel-dante-java-api/docs/GetApi.md

 <a id="getEvent"></a>
 # **getEvent**
-> GetEvent200Response getEvent(originid, eventid, level, orderby)
+> GetEvent200Response getEvent(originid, eventid, level, originOrderby, magnitudeOrderby)

 This API returns the preferred origin and the preferred magnitude from all clusterd events.